 16. Getting offended with content in an M-rated fic: This is a new one I never thought I'd have any trouble with, but apparently I now do.
 When a fic is rated-M, it should be expected to have more mature content in it, whether it be swear words, violence, sex, and whatever else makes it that rating.
 I understand if something is rated T or lower, and still has that content, it's wrong, but M means you should be of age to read it.
 If they complain children will read it, well, the parents or guardians of those children should have taught them to avoid age inappropriate content, especially considering M ratings are filtered separately, and don't just show up with everything else on the page.
 Not to mention most kids swear more than I ever did or will.
 If they actually are of age and still get offended by the content of an M-rated fic, offended enough they need to complain to me (or whoever the writer is), then they need to grow up.
 I don't know how they live in this world, where swear words are all around us.
 And swear words have nothing to do with intelligence, or a lack thereof, either.
 They're just words.
 Chill the frig out.

 17. No warning for Mpreg, or even Fpreg: This is an issue I have with other people's fics, rather than my own.
-I always appreciate an Mpreg warning in the summary or first AN, because it means I know it'll happen, and won't read the fic, since it isn't something I'm into.
+I always appreciate an Mpreg warning in the summary or first AN, because it means I know it'll happen, and won't read the fic, since it isn't something I have any interest in.
 If the warning is a 'possible Mpreg', that's fine too, since I can start reading and then just stop if it does come up.
 But I hate reading a good fic, and getting really into it, only to have the guy get knocked up out of nowhere, with no warning, and then having to stop and getting upset for having wasted so much time reading.
 In the same vein, I feel that way about Fpreg too.
 I really wish people gave a warning that the girl will end up pregnant later or something, because not everyone likes to read that.